CodeBreaker2111/BLT-2.0/README.md

 6. subtract: subtracts two numbers and writes the result to a variable
 7. multiply: multiplies two numbers and writes the result to a variable
 8. divide: divides two numbers and writes the result to a variable
+9. if: Does basic logic with two objects like equal to or greater than

 This next program here (example.blt) explains some stuff in the comments:

 ```Lines without a semicolon at the beggining are comments.
 Place a semicolon at the beggining to make a line of code.

 Lines without a semicolon at the beggining are comments.
 Place a semicolon at the beggining to make a line of code.

 var says it's a variable, first attribute: not-exists means to create a new variable, second attribute: int means integer, third attribute: null is placeholder text since variable is new, last attribute: 2 is value.